Yamato-Security/hayabusa/README.md

 # Hayabusa Output

-When hayabusa output is being displayed to the screen (the default), it will display the following information:
+When hayabusa output is being displayed to the screen (the default), it can display the following information:

 * `Timestamp`: Default is `YYYY-MM-DD HH:mm:ss.sss +hh:mm` format.
 This comes from the `<Event><System><TimeCreated SystemTime>` field in the event log.
 The default timezone will be the local timezone but you can change the timezone to UTC with the `--utc` option.
 * `Computer`: This comes from the `<Event><System><Computer>` field in the event log.